semgrep/semgrep-docs/docs/semgrep-secrets/historical-scanning.md

 The general steps are:

-1. Copy your current full scan CI job configuration file.
+1. Copy your current full scan CI job configuration file, or use [a template](/semgrep-ci/sample-ci-configs/).
 1. Look for the `semgrep ci` command.
 1. Append the `--historical-secrets` flag:
     ```